ttao-talendbj/daikon/CONTRIBUTING.md

 * **feat**: A new feature
 * **fix**: A bug fix
-* **docs**: Documentation only changes
+* **doc**: Documentation only changes
-* **style**: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
-* **refactor**: A code change that neither fixes a bug nor adds a feature
-* **perf**: A code change that improves performance
-* **test**: Adding missing tests
-* **chore**: Changes to the build process or auxiliary tools and libraries such as documentation generation
+* **chore**: code refactoring, changes to the build process, auxiliary tools and libraries such as documentation generation

 #### Scope
 The scope could be anything specifying place of the commit change.
-Most of the time it shoulb be Jira ticket reference followed by a usefull context.
+Most of the time it should be JIRA ticket reference followed by a useful context.

-For example `TFD-66/webapp`, `TFD-67/cli`, `svc-datastore`, etc...
+For example `TFD-66/webapp`, `TFD-67/cli`, `TPSVC-123`, `svc-datastore`, etc...

 #### Subject
 The subject contains succinct description of the change:

-* use the imperative, present tense: "change" not "changed" nor "changes"
-* don't capitalize first letter
-* no dot (.) at the end
+- Limit the subject line to 50 characters
+- Capitalize the subject line
+- Do not end the subject line with a period
+- Use the imperative mode in the subject line

 #### Body
 Just as in the **subject**, use the imperative, present tense: "change" not "changed" nor "changes".
-The body should include the motivation for the change and contrast this with previous behavior.
+The body should include the motivation for the change and contrast this with previous behaviour.

+- Wrap the body at 72 characters
+- Use the body to explain what and why vs. how

 #### Footer
 The footer should contain